ruthgrace/check-in-bot/README.md

 The cron service will run daily at 15:00 UTC (8am Pacific) and perform these tasks:
 - On the 25th: Announce signups for next month's check-in groups
 - On the last day: Create channels and add participants
-- On the 2nd: Add late signups to existing groups
+- On the 1st and 2nd: Add late signups to existing groups
 - On the 7th: Send reminders to inactive members
 - On the 11th: Remove inactive members